qmk/qmk_firmware/keyboards/crkbd/keymaps/bcat/readme.md

 * Forward Slash/Pipe and Backtick/Tilde fill out the remaining positions on the right half, with the same relative positions as on a row-staggered HHKB layout.
+And yup, the shifted versions are above the unshifted versions.

 * Caps Lock is bound in the same position as on an HHKB, for lack of an obvious better location.